Control Insomnia With the Right Light

-The sunrise clock helps you sleep better because it helps you wake up more naturally.
-This cool sleep gadget mimics the effect of a sunrise, which wakes you up naturally and gradually.
+This cool gadget is essentially a sunrise alarm clock.
+It wakes you up gently, gradually, and naturally by mimicking the effect of a sunrise.
 It might be dark and cold outside when you have to wake up for school or work, but your brain will perceive the natural experience of a rising sun.
 Since our bodies are finely tuned to a pattern of rest and wakefulness called the circadian rhythm, the sunrise clock is the most natural and effortless way to wake up, get out of bed, and get to work or school on time.

 According to a University of Michigan study, A Preliminary Study of New Parents, Sleep Disruption, and Driving: A Population at Risk?, there is a link between having a baby in the house, loss of sleep, and subsequent car accidents.
 Clearly, I'm not the only one who felt the effects of sleeplessness.
 Ever since then, and it has been decades, I have fought to fall asleep, and then stay asleep.
 I have found several techniques and gadgets that really help me, and maybe they'll help you too—check out my other articles on the topic of insomnia to see if you get any ideas.